-Mahnomen County provides a single-employer defined benefit health care plan to eligible retirees and their spouses.
 The plan offers medical insurance benefits.
-The County provides benefits for retirees as required by Minn.
+The County also provides benefits for retirees as required by Minn.
 Stat. § 471.61, subd.
 2b.

-No assets have been accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
+No assets have been accumulated in a trust that meets the criteria in paragraph four of GASB 75.
 The OPEB plan does not issue a stand-alone financial report.